letscontrolit/ESPEasy/.github/CONTRIBUTING.md

 ## Pull requests

  * Make sure your code compiles.

+ * Make sure your code does not have warnings.
+(Warnings will be treated as errors by our Travis system.)

  * Try to create different pull requests for different features/fixes.

  * Dont combine a lot of different stuff in one huge pull request.

  * Incomplete or unstable plugins should have a PLUGIN_BUILD_DEV #ifdef around them.
 Also add [DEVELOPMENT] to the name.

  * New plugins that seem to be working correctly should have a PLUGIN_BUILD_TESTING around until they are tested enough.

  * Also see our general guidelines at: https://www.letscontrolit.com/wiki/index.php/ESPEasyDevelopmentGuidelines